cerebralideas/todomvc-universal-react-pouchdb/readme.md

 ## How it works

-The large majority of code is universal, and the same code that is executed on the server is bundled up and deployed to the browser.
-The exceptions to this are `server.ts` versus `client.tsx` and the few appropriately named `client` and `server` files throughout the project.
-This helps us avoid the need, like in most applications, to duplicate code, or pick an environment that most of the application runs within.
+The large majority of code is universal; the same code that is executed on the server is bundled up and deployed to the browser.
+The exceptions to this are `server.ts` versus `client.tsx` and the few appropriately-named `client-` and `server-` files throughout the project.
+This helps us avoid having to duplicate code or pick an environment that most of the application runs within (as is needed with most applications).

-One might think, just build an SPA that runs in the browser!
+One might think, "just build an SPA that runs in the browser!"
 That can be done, but many times it's not optimal if you care about mobile users (especially in developing nations), SEO, or fast deep-linking.
 With a truly universal application, you can have the benefits of an SPA without the consequences.

 ## TODO

 - [ ] Add hot module reloading
 - [ ] Add completion and deletion feature of todos as w/o JS feature
-- [x] Add better TypeScript definitions and typings
+- [ ] Add better TypeScript definitions and typings
 - [x] Add hooks (`husky`) for Git integration and task running
 - [x] Add unit and integration testing (`Jest`)
 - [x] Add `react-axe` with accessibility linting and testing to project